-- 1. To access logging options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click Logging Options - 2.
-In the Log Level list, select the desired level of information to include in log files. - 3.
+- 1. To access logging options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click Logging Options. - 2.
+From the Log Level drop-down list, select the desired level of information to include in log files. - 3.
 In the Log Path field, specify the full path to the folder where you want to save log files. - 4.
 If requested by Technical Support, type the name of the component for which to log messages in the Log Namespace field.
 Otherwise, do not type a value in the field. - 5.
-Click OK - 6.
-Restart your ODBC application to ensure that the new settings take effect.
+In the Max Number Files field, type the maximum number of log files to keep.